JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 In the case of Phonopy, the dynamical matrix is read from a yaml file.
 This is very slow unless the C parser is used.
 If the C parser is not available a warning is issued and the program reverts to the Python parser.

-Finally, the use of non-standard BLAS libraries seems to cause problems with the affinity settings for the multiprocessing.
+Finally, the use of non-standard BLAS libraries seems to cause problems with the affinity settings for multiprocessing.
 It has been noticed that the parallel processes can all end up executing on the same processor.
 To prevent this, before executing the pdielec and preader scripts it may be necessary to include;

         export OPENBLAS_MAIN_FREE=1